 Especially when you're working full time, it's difficult to coordinate your activities with your schedule's other demands, so look into arranging a carpool.
 A good calendar system and clear communication can help you keep your family life and other obligations organized.
 Using tools like FamilyApp's calendar can help keep all those dates in order!

 Many parents of multiples swear by routines, such as meal plans with a fixed weekly rhythm.
-They might have Noodle Monday, Soup Wednesday or Pizza Friday help you to save time when thinking, shopping and cooking.
+They might have Noodle Monday, Soup Wednesday, or Pizza Friday to help you to save time when thinking, shopping, and cooking.
 These families with more than one child learn how to harness their children early on for household chores.
 So the house is quickly tidied up again and there is time for the family.